Don’t be frightened; it only hurts the first time and we’ll be gentle.

 - Dr. Scott: Eddie’s Teddy

-Don’t go out and buy a whole costume if you don’t already have one.
-Just dress as appropriately for the scene as you can from what you have (or can beg from friends.)
-If you don’t have anything even close, just try to wear something that gets the right feel across.
+If you already have a costume for the character you’re auditioning for, please wear it to your audition.
+If you don’t, no big deal.
+Just wear something that gets the feel across.
+But at the same time, don’t go out and buy a whole costume if you don’t already have one.
 Save the buying costumes for when you get on cast.
-Then you’ll get to go buy/make/find all the costume pieces.
-But we’ll give you plenty of tips about costuming and help out where we can.
-Building your costume takes some creativity—especially if you’re broke—but it’s part of the blissful joy of it all.
+We’ll give you plenty of tips about costuming and help out where we can.
+Building your costume takes some creativity—especially if you’re broke—but it’s part of the joy of it all.

 Performing with Transvestite Soup

-Transvestite Soup is an entirely volunteer cast; nobody gets paid for doing this.
+Transvestite Soup is a volunteer cast; nobody gets paid for doing this.
 We do it because it’s fun and we love it.
-As a cast member, you are expected to come to at least one cast meeting or rehearsal per month.
-(We tend to have fun at meetings and rehearsals so these gatherings are actually pretty enjoyable.)
-You will also be added to our cast-only email list and Facebook group, and be invited to cast parties.
+We typically rehearse twice per month: one mid-month, and another before the show.
+As a cast member, you are expected to attend at least one of these.
+We tend to have fun at meetings and rehearsals, so these gatherings are pretty enjoyable.
+You will also be added to our cast-only email list, Discord server, and Facebook group, and be invited to cast parties.